OCamlverse/ocamlverse.github.io/content/subtleties_if_semicolon.md

 These functions will behave identically to the original `foo` function above.

 Note that you have to include a semicolon after the closing `)` or `end`.
-Otherwise you will get a confusing error message:
+Otherwise you will get a potentially confusing error message such as this one:
 ```
 Error: This expression has type unit
        This is not a function; it cannot be applied.